A Compact Fluorescent Light bulb (CFL) is also known as compact fluorescent light or compact fluorescent tube.

-Yes, the CFL light bulbs contain a small amount of mercury sealed inside the glass tube.
-The mercury is an essential element of the CFL light bulbs.
+Yes, CFL light bulbs contain a small amount of mercury sealed inside the glass tube.
+Mercury is an essential element of CFL bulbs.

 A small amount, around 5 mg (milligrams).
-As reference, a thermometer does contain between 500 and 1000 mg.
+As a reference, a thermometer does contain between 500 and 1000 mg.

 You should take the CFL light bulbs to your local hazardous waste collection points.
 Most probably you can take them to the same collection point where you take your home AAA or AA batteries.

 When a CFL light bulb is broken a small quantity of mercury vapor is released.
 But do not worry, the risk to human health is very minimal.

 1. Open the room windows for a minimum of 15 min and make sure that children and pets are moved outside the room.
 Also, you should evacuate the room for 15 min after making sure that the air conditioner is powered off.

 > Do NOT use a vacuum cleaner to pick up the broken pieces.

 2. If you have them at home, use globes to collect the broken pieces and put them into a sealable bag.
 After collection of the broken pieces, place also the globes into the sealable bag.

 > If you don’t have globes, use a piece of cardboard or paper to collect the broken pieces

 > If you don’t have a sealable bag, use a normal bag a close it using tape.
 Alternatively, you can use a jar with a lid.

-3. Use a vacuum cleaner to hoover the area and afterwards put the vacuum cleaner bag into a sealable bag for a safe disposal.
+3. Use a vacuum cleaner to hoover the area and afterward put the vacuum cleaner bag into a sealable bag for safe disposal.

-> If the CFL light bulb have came in contact with fabrics, like clothes or a carpet, they will need to also be disposed.
+> If the CFL light bulb has come in contact with fabrics, like clothes or a carpet, they will need to also be disposed of.
 Washing the contaminated clothes could spread the mercury to other clothes.